Ten of the best bookshops in London

 10 Blacklands Terrace, Chelsea, SW3 2SR

 On a quiet street just off busy King's Road, John Sandoe specialises in the 'remarkable'.
 Their new books often come in signed editions and elegant volumes.
-Every month or so there's a talk centred around a recently-published books, usually with the author.
+Every month or so there's a talk centred around a recently-published book, usually with the author.
 John Sandoe comes to our list much praised by writers and browsers alike.

 100 Fulham Road (Headquarters), Chelsea, London, SW3 6HS